vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

 time constraints, I may also do the first two (i.e., skip the 1 in 16 that I know I can do).

-For frequency, I should do this in the morning before going jogging, roughly once every 6 days, determined as alternate days among days that I am not doing weight-lifting, push-ups, dead hang, or pull-ups.
-The exercise I'm alternating this with is [breath holds](breath-holds-with-history.md).
+## Triggers for overall exercise

+I do this exercise as part of my [non-strength day exercise cycle](non-strength-day-exercise-cycle-with-history.md).
+If I am doing exercise every day and not skipping it, it should happen once every 9 days.
+In practice, it happens every 15 days or so.

 ## History